 If you cook the stuffing inside the turkey, you’ll have to overcook the turkey in order to actually cook the stuffing to a temperature that’s safe to eat.
-And even then you end up with soggy stuffing…and dry turkey.
+And even then, you end up with soggy stuffing…and dry turkey.
 Not good.
-Instead, bake the stuffing separately and get soft on the inside and crisp on top stuffing that actually tastes good.
+Instead, bake the stuffing separately.
+You’ll get soft on the inside and crisp on top stuffing that actually tastes good.

 Tip 9: Set the Table Way Ahead of Time

 This is something my Nonnie taught me, and it’s probably my favorite entertaining trick.
 I like to set my dinner table ideally a week ahead.
 If that’s not possible, at least the night before.
 It’s one more thing you can cross off your checklist early.
 Plus you’ll be guaranteed to have the table set and looking pretty when guests arrive.